List of TRAX stations

-TRAX is a three-line urban light rail mass transit system operated by the Utah Transit Authority (UTA), serving much of the Salt Lake Valley in Utah, United States.
-(The official name of TRAX is Transit Express, however this name is almost never used.)
-Communities served by the service include Draper, Midvale, Murray, Salt Lake City, Sandy, South Jordan, South Salt Lake, West Jordan, and West Valley City.
+TRAX is a light rail system operated by the Utah Transit Authority (UTA), serving much of the Salt Lake Valley in Utah, United States.
+It has 52 stations on a network of three lines that converge in Salt Lake City.
+Other cities served by the service include Draper, Midvale, Murray, Sandy, South Jordan, South Salt Lake, West Jordan, and West Valley City.